vladpolonskiy/workout_diary/WorkoutDiary.md

 - Notes button

-Clicking on add button trigger exercises modal to choose from
+Clicking on add button trigger exercises modal to choose from.
+Clicking on notes button will lead you to notes page.

 ## Notes page